Hardware LDN: History

-For FW20 Hardware LDN made its on schedule NYC Fashion week debut.

-The culmination of years of travel across the Atlantic and hard work had led to this moment.

 Influences

 Horwell draws on a wide range of influences for her designs.
 Most notably these include London, NYC and L.A.
 She describes the brand as "bold, edgy, provocative, fun, London" and wants to "create a lifestyle brand with a strong identity".

 Horwell has strong connections with the music industry through her styling and creative direction work.
 Hardware LDN has been seen on Artists such as Wiz Khalifa, Halsey, Wu-tang and Mac Miller, and in summer 2015 provided the clothing for all the backing dancers for Rita Ora's UK summer tour.